OmidGhadami95/homepage/README.md

     <div style="display: flex; justify-content: space-between; align-items: flex-start;">
       <div style="flex: 3;">
         <strong> Explainable AI and hyperparameter tuning on the Cats VS Dogs dataset </strong>
         <br> Binary classification, SHAP (Explainable Artificial Intelligence), and Grid Search (for tuning hyperparameters) using EfficientNetV2-B0 on Cat VS Dog dataset.
-A part of this research is in <strong style="color: #4da6ff;"><a href="https://github.com/OmidGhadami95/EfficientNetV2_CatVSDog"> this link. </a></strong>
+A part of this research is in <strong><a href="https://github.com/OmidGhadami95/EfficientNetV2_CatVSDog"> this link. </a></strong>
       </div>
       <div>
         <strong>2022-2023</strong>